nixworks/public/news/2016/05/1/README.md

 ##### Kurdish-Turkish conflict
 ### [ Three Turkish soldiers are killed and 14 others wounded in an armed attack by Kurdish militants during a military operation in the town of Nusaybin, Turkey. ](/news/2016/05/1/three-turkish-soldiers-are-killed-and-14-others-wounded-in-an-armed-attack-by-kurdish-militants-during-a-military-operation-in-the-town-of.md)
-_Context: Kurds, Turkey, Nusaybin, Kurdish-Turkish conflict_
+_Context: Kurdish-Turkish conflict, Kurds, Nusaybin, Turkey_

 ##### Yemeni Civil War
 ### [Houthi rebels capture the Umaliqa military base in 'Amran Governorate, endangering a shaky ceasefire. ](/news/2016/05/1/houthi-rebels-capture-the-umaliqa-military-base-in-amran-governorate-endangering-a-shaky-ceasefire.md)
-_Context: 'Amran Governorate, Houthi, Yemeni Civil War_
+_Context: Houthi, Yemeni Civil War, 'Amran Governorate_

 ##### Iraqi Civil War
 ### [ Two car bombs kill at least 32 people and wounded 75 others in Samawa, Iraq.
 Islamic State of Iraq and the Levant claims responsibility for the attack. ](/news/2016/05/1/two-car-bombs-kill-at-least-32-people-and-wounded-75-others-in-samawa-iraq-islamic-state-of-iraq-and-the-levant-claims-responsibility-for.md)